Press Release: Measuring the Impact of Universal Pre-School Education and Care on Literacy Performance Scores

 - The UK breakdown of the total numbers of schools and pupils taking part in the 2009 PISA literacy tests is as follows: England (165 schools/4,081 pupils); Wales (132 schools/3,270 pupils); Scotland (98 schools/2,631 pupils); Northern Ireland (87 schools/2,197 pupils).

-- In the UK and Sweden, the proportion of 2009 PISA candidates who received more than a year of pre-school education in the 1990s was almost identical – 64.7 per cent in the UK and 64.9 per cent in Sweden.
+UK and Sweden, the proportion of 2009 PISA candidates who received more than a year of pre-school education in the 1990s was almost identical – 64.7 per cent in the UK and 64.9 per cent in Sweden.
 However, children in the UK were likely to experience two years of pre-school provision while those in Sweden had up to four years.

 - In a research paper published last year Mostafa and Green noted that pre-school provision does not necessarily equalise educational outcomes because individuals from each social group tend to benefit by the same amount.
 The logic of this argument still holds – analyses of PISA data conducted by the OECD have reached much the same conclusion.
 However, in reality, as their new study points out, participation in pre-school education and care has tended to be skewed towards higher social groups.
 Extending pre-school provision through universal schemes would therefore equalise outcomes.